How Laser Eye Surgery Works

-Lasers used in vision correction produce precise pulses of UV light energy.
+Laser Eye Surgery is a means of vision correction where lasers are used to produce precise pulses of UV light energy.
 These pulses are delivered accurately onto the cornea by our laser eye surgeon.

 This energy weakens the bonds between atoms in the cornea.
 It enables the microscopic amounts of tissue to be removed in a process called Cool Ablation.

-Since little or no heat is produced, no damage is done to the adjacent tissue.
+Since little to no heat is produced during Laser Eye Surgery, no damage is done to the adjacent tissue.
 It allows the computer-guided laser to generate a new corneal profile by sweeping back and forth across the eye.
 It allows for an accurate focus of light on the retina for improved vision.

 For nearsighted people, the goal in laser eye surgery is to flatten the Cornea; with farsighted people, a steeper Cornea is desired.
 Excimer lasers can also correct astigmatism by smoothing an irregular cornea into a more normal shape.